showlab/Show-o/show-o2/README.md

 Prepare a `.jsonl` annotation file for your image-text pairs in the format as follows and change the `path` in `./configs`:
 ```
 {
-    "image_path": "path/to/your/image1",
+    "image_path": "path/to/your/image",
-    "prompt": "a description of the image1"
+    "prompt": "image caption"
 }
 {
-    "image_path": "path/to/your/image2",
+    "image_path": "path/to/your/image",
-    "prompt": "a description of the image2"
+    "prompt": "image caption"
 }
 ```